Do You Need a C-Section Birth Plan?

 Absolutely.
 Having a birth plan hammered out before your planned C-Section gives you a clear guide for what you want at your C-Section.
 Being straightforward on what you want facilitates productive conversations with your providers.
 You have many options and can set yourself up for a better experience if you have a loose path to follow and make your expectations transparent before you even get to the hospital.

 Something else to keep in mind- even if you are planning a C-Section, have a backup VBAC plan.
 If you’ve had 1 C-Section or 7, if there is no urgent medical reason, you don’t need to rush into the hospital to have a C-Section.
 So many times I’ve heard moms proudly proclaim, “I went into labor, and rushed to the hospital, and was at 6cm by the time they wheeled me into the operating room!
 Thank goodness we made it on time!” ???
-Why thank goodness???
+Why “thank goodness”???
 You probably just had a completely unnecessary abdominal surgery.
 If you go into labor and start dilating (especially that quickly!) see where it goes!
 You could simply have a VBAC!
-Vaginal delivery is not something to avoid!
+Vaginal delivery is not something to actively, unnecessarily avoid!
 Even if you’ve had multiple Cesareans.

 This is a VBAC mom- ANY mom’s dream!
 Can you imagine if everyone experienced “Oops, I’m already 6cm dilated,” at term?
 It would be freaking incredible.